© 2018 – Routledge

 Thomas R. Marshall, University of Texas-Arlington, USA

-Winning the Presidency 2016 is a greatly useful and insightful book about a most unlikely election by eight of America’s best political scientists.
+Winning the Presidency 2016 is a greatly useful and insightful book about a most unlikely election by nine of America’s best political scientists.
 Impressive for its comprehensiveness, the book covers the political and cultural context, the nomination campaigns, the gender issue, the role of demography, the congressional elections, and the collapse of the establishment and political parties.
 A valuable review and assessment for students, political scientists, and a general audience.

 Bruce Caswell, Rowan University, USA